Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 Strengthening and shaping your back can actually help make your waist look smaller!

-I mean, I get it ... our backs are not something we pay a whole lot of attention to.
+I mean, I get it ...
+Our backs are not something we pay a whole lot of attention to.
 If anything, when I'm looking in the mirror, I'm paying more attention to my back end.

 But focusing on your back muscles can really make a difference in how you look.
 On top of that, it can also help with your posture and how you move on a daily basis.